 Tips for Creating Organized Financial Statements

-In the last QB PowerHour on 04/16/15, I went a step further and covered some of the specific items in a Financial Statement and other Financial Reports that lenders specifically evaluate when determining the risk associated with the loan.
+In the last QB PowerHour on 04/16/15, I covered some of the specific items in a Financial Statement and other Financial Reports that lenders specifically evaluate when determining the risk associated with the loan.
 Watch the excerpt of the video here:

 The most important takeaway is that instead of just printing the QuickBooks® reports as is, take the time to look into the specific order and organization in which these Financial Statements need to be presented, so that the bank can perform a fast and precise analysis of the financial health of the business.

 For instance, the Income Statement (or Profit & Loss in QuickBooks) should be organized this way:

 A particularly important area of focus is appropriately identifying Cost of Goods Sold (COGS) vs. Operating Expenses (Expenses), in order to make that there is proper analysis of GROSS PROFIT and GROSS MARGIN.
 Gross Margin percentage says a lot about a business.
 For example, if you have LOW gross margin percentages, such as 7%, you can infer (even without knowing anything about the business itself) that they are typically focused on volume sales, low priced and lower quality items, and mostly commodities, (Example: ExxonMobil).
 However, if the business has high profit margins, reaching over 40%, you can imply that the business has a mixture of services with products, and is focuses on a higher priced, higher quality product, such as Apple.

 Ultimately, the “bottom line” is that they are interested in the NET PROFIT, which indicates that the business will have the ability to repay the loan.

 Extraordinary and Non-Operating items should also be property identified; specially, if you had a particular year with a large loss that is not expected to be recurrent, the bank may consider excluding that from the NET PROFIT calculation